Nick's Picks

 Nice Day Coffee

-My take: Small sunny café on Río Pánuco in Cuauhtémoc with potted mandarin trees out front and pastries that blend Mexican and Asian influences in ways you do not expect.
-The matcha concha and the miso caramel latte are both worth ordering.
-Ended up here most mornings.
+My take: Small sunny café on Río Pánuco in Cuauhtémoc with potted mandarin trees out front and pastries that blend Mexican and Asian influences in unexpected ways.
+Order the matcha concha and the miso caramel latte.
+Came back most mornings.
+Easy walk over to Reforma after, the Angel of Independence is a few blocks away.

 Coffee & breakfast